torin1123/torin1123.github.io/docs/en/index.md

     details: Using pnpm, the structure is clear and elegant, easy to maintain.
 Code is highly standardized.
   - icon: 🎉
     title: Community Support
     details: Join the group to discuss and answer various development questions.
-Group 1: Under construction.
+Group 1 is under construction.
 ---